-Searching for a moderately sized pilot’s watch with a nice old-fashioned feel and a military-style 24-hour time display?
-Well, then you should perhaps have a look at the new Glycine Airman 1953 Vintage Automatic Limited Edition (ref.
-3904.14.TB9) timekeeper.
-The Swiss-based watch manufacturer offers the device in a nice, vintage-styled body, which is equipped with a rotating bezel that can serve as a secondary time-zone indicator, too.
+Searching for a moderately sized “aviator” with a nice old-fashioned feel and a military-style 24-hour time display?
+Well, then you should perhaps have a look at the Glycine Airman 1953 Vintage Limited Edition (ref.
+3904.14.TB9).
+The Swiss-based niche brand offers the device in a nice, vintage-styled body, which is equipped with a rotating bezel that can serve as a secondary time-zone indicator, too.
 Although the self-winding movement that powers it doesn’t look as sexy as those NOS Unitas calibers that you can find in some other recently introduced timekeepers (like, for example, this elegant Archimede Deck Watch R (UA7952)), it still offers you a combination of quality and reliability that you can expect from a watch, which is sold at more than €2000.

 To prevent the bezel from accidental rotation, the watch is equipped with a locking crown at 4 hours: unscrew it, set the bezel to desired time and then screw it back.
 That’s that easy.

-Too bad, however, that they dropped the luminous hour markers: for a 24-hour model, the loss of this luminous dots will make nighttime readability of the timekeeper problematic, to say the least.
+Too bad, however, that they dropped the luminous hour markers: for a 24-hour model, the loss of this luminous dots will make nighttime readability problematic, to say the least.

-However, all minor problems of the watch are perfectly off-set with the price.
+However, all these minor problems are perfectly off-set with the price.
 I have just found of British-based online shop that offers this timekeeper (including the wooden presentation box and a NATO-style black nylon strap) at a pretty much affordable price of £1760, which roughly converts to $2800 USD: not a bad offer for such a timekeeper.

 Build Quality: 5/5